babelfish-for-postgresql/babelfish_project_website/_docs/vision.md

 Welcome to Babelfish.
 Babelfish closes the gap between PostgreSQL and Microsoft SQL Server by teaching PostgreSQL to speak TDS, the native client-server protocol of Microsoft SQL Server.
-In addition, Babelfish implements support for Microsoft SQL Server syntax, which makes it easier to move to PostgreSQL.
+In addition, Babelfish implements support for Microsoft SQL Server's SQL syntax, which makes it easier to move to PostgreSQL.

 However, moving applications is just one side of the equation.
 Migrating data is one thing - making sure that applications work properly is another, far